thomasjwebb/naudiodon/README.md

+This is a fork of [naudiodon](https://github.com/thomasjwebb/naudiodon), a WIP attempt to make the api more of a standard realtime audio callback instead of the stream interface.
+WIP!!
+Not working right now!!

+IGNORE BELOW, APPLIES ONLY TO THE REPO I FORKED FROM.
+KEEPING FOR REFERENCE FOR NOW.

 # Naudiodon

 A [Node.js](http://nodejs.org/) [addon](http://nodejs.org/api/addons.html) that provides a wrapper around the [PortAudio](http://portaudio.com/) library, enabling an application to record and play audio with cross platform support.
 With this library, you can create [node.js streams](https://nodejs.org/dist/latest-v6.x/docs/api/stream.html) that can be piped to or from other streams, such as files and network connections.
 This library supports back-pressure.